Pultak/USB-Trace32Detector/client/README.md

 Vector Keyman: vendor id = **064f**, product id = **2af9**

+The `install-filter.exe` executable file can be found in the default LibUSB-Win32 installation folder in sub-folder `bin`, or it can be downloaded from the following link https://sourceforge.net/projects/libusb-win32/.

+## Build

+In order to create an executable file of the application, the user can use the `build.bat` file located in the root directory of the project structure.
+If everything goes well, a file called `licence_detector.exe` should be created in the same location.
+This file represents the executable file of the application.

+## Execution

-After that, they can simply run the application by running the following command from the terminal.
+After everything is successfully setup, you can simply run the application by running the following command from the terminal.

 ```
 licence_detector.exe --help